Accelerynt-Security/AS-Create-Opsgenie-Incident/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAccelerynt-Security%2FAS-Create-Opsgenie-Incident%2Fmain%2Fazuredeploy.json)
 [![Deploy to Azure Gov](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAccelerynt-Security%2FAS-Create-Opsgenie-Incident%2Fmain%2Fazuredeploy.json)

 This playbook is intended to be run from a Microsoft Sentinel Incident.
-It will create an incident in Opsgenie with the information from a Microsoft Sentinel incident..
+It will create either an incident or an alert in Opsgenie with the information from a Microsoft Sentinel incident.

 ![Opsgenie_Demo_1](Images/Opsgenie_Demo_1.png)